zorael/kameloso/README.md

 * saving notes to offline users that get played back when they come online
 * logs
 * bugs
-* channel polls, `!seen`, counters, timed announcements, stopwatches
+* channel polls, `!seen`, counters, oneliners, timed announcements, stopwatches, ...
 * automatic mode sets (e.g. auto `+o` on join)
-* works on **Twitch** with some additional common Twitch bot features
+* some common Twitch bot features [when connected there](#twitch)
 * [more random stuff and gimmicks](https://github.com/zorael/kameloso/wiki/Current-plugins)

 All of the above are plugins and can be disabled at runtime or omitted from compilation entirely.
 It is modular and easy to extend.
 A skeletal Hello World plugin is [25 lines of code](source/kameloso/plugins/hello.d).